 It’s not clear to me how “order food -> food will come” is even supposed to be learned by the brain’s self-supervised learning/predictive processing or RL.
 The prediction error/reward comes in a week after the prediction.
 And if it’s somehow deduced from higher-level knowledge about the world - how did that get learned?
 I think this is called the “temporal credit assignment problem” in RL and neuroscience (how do we correctly identify and reward the actions responsible for long-term outcomes?) - I guess my thesis is that there is a simple explanation which fits the evidence better, which is that it actually doesn’t get solved, and humans don’t viscerally model the wider world.

-I’ve gotten into the habit of trying to model what’s going on when I experience an impulse for an action that could be interpreted as ”long-term planning”, and it seems to me that it’s all actually just a bunch of superficial, distinct, socially learned behavioral patterns, rather than any planning through a world model or any general/sophisticated heuristics for accomplishing long-term goals (In the domain of long-term planning, to be clear.
+I’ve gotten into the habit of trying to model what’s going on when I experience an impulse for an action or reasoning step that could be interpreted as ”long-term planning”, and it seems to me that it’s all actually just a bunch of superficial, distinct, socially learned behavioral patterns, rather than any planning through a world model or any general/sophisticated heuristics for accomplishing long-term goals (In the domain of long-term planning, to be clear.
 Obviously we have a bunch of very general heuristics for navigating our immediate physical and social environments).

 An uncontroversial example is when the average person is getting close to finishing high school and (say) starts thinking about which college they want to go to - clearly they are only in a eyebrow-raisingly concept-stretching way “planning to optimize for their long-term goals” - they are looking at colleges because they feel like they have to because that’s the normal thing to do, or because they don’t have an internal affordance to do anything else, or because it feels like that’s what you do if you’re the kind of person they want to be.
 [2]